Joining children in moments of stress

 Washburn Center has reduced wait times for therapeutic appointments

 Anxiety, depression, trauma – Washburn Center is here to help families when they need us most.
 We now have reduced wait times for kids ages birth through 18-years-old for appointments throughout the Twin Cities Metro Area.
 Immediate openings at our Edina and Brooklyn Park location for Outpatient Therapy.
-Reduced wait times for Crisis Stabilization and Intensive… Read more »
+Reduced wait times for Crisis Stabilization.
+Call 612.871.1454… Read more »

 Providing Children the Tools Children Need to Succeed

 Washburn Center for Children invites you to help children start the school year prepared to learn by donating back-to-school supplies.